ultimatecoder/ultimatecoder.github.io/_posts/2017-08-28-how_to_repair_a_broken_grub_in_ubuntu.md

 term plan of checking the compatibility of few [Freedom Operating Systems][freedom] with my workstation.
 From [this list][freedom_oses], I decided to check [Trisquel][trisquel] OS first.
 [Trisquel][trisquel] is freedom clone of world-famous OS Ubuntu.
-The simplest option was to prepare a live USB disk and boot [Trisquel][trisquel] from it.
+The simplest option was to prepare a live USB drive and boot the [Trisquel][trisquel] from it.
 I inserted the USB drive and instructed the [Gparted][gparted] to format it.
 Bang!
 That simple step ruined my entire Sunday evening.
 Instead of formatting my USB drive, I mistakenly formatted the boot partition!
 Without putting any extra measures, I formatted my root partition which is also a type [FAT][fat].
 I was lucky enough to identify that I have formatted the partition from my SSD and not the USB drive.
 After taking advice from the people of [##linux][linux_irc_channel] I found, I will not be able to re-boot because the [GRUB][GRUB] is lost.
 In this post, I will describe the steps I followed to restore the [GRUB][GRUB].

 ## Procedure of restoring the GRUB